Old Aberdeen Campus

 Year 5: Brain Function and Malfunction; Advanced Molecules, Membranes and Cells; Developmental Neuroscience; Neuroscience Research Project – the opportunity to carry out cutting-edge laboratory-based or literature-based scientific research.

-4 Highers at AAAB (first sitting) or 5 Highers at AAAAB (two sittings) including Biology and Chemistry at AB or BA plus English, Maths and Chemistry or Physics at National 5.
+4 Highers at AAAB (first sitting) or 5 Highers at AAAAB (two sittings) including Biology and Chemistry plus English, Maths and Chemistry or Physics at National 5.

-For advanced entry to year 2, you would require 3 Advanced Highers at AAB including Biology and Chemistry at AB or BA
+For advanced entry to year 2, you would require 3 Advanced Highers at AAB including Biology and Chemistry.

 Life Sciences and Medicine